zachbuchanan/BranchNameHook/README.md

 ## Rules
 Branch name must be in regex pattern **([A-Z]+\-[0-9]+)**

-You can instruct scrip to skip the insert by adding the branch to skip into the BRANCHES_TO_SKIP variable and the VALID_BRANCH_REGEX variable
+You can instruct script to skip the insert by adding the branch to skip into the BRANCHES_TO_SKIP variable and the VALID_BRANCH_REGEX variable